Happy Wheels: Reception

 Happy Wheels has received generally positive reviews.
 It was recommended by GameSetWatch and considered one of the "Best Free Games" by IGN.
 Its level editor and amount of user-generated content have received praise from reviewers.
 The over-the-top nature of the violence is a central theme of the game, and some reviewers have considered it humorous; one review stated that "It is so genuinely difficult to play Happy Wheels and not just laugh and laugh at the ridiculous ways in which your character can be torn into pieces."

+Web series

+In November 2016, a 9-episode animated web series based on Happy Wheels premiered on Go90.
+The series, produced by Machinima, Inc. and Bunim/Murray Productions digital division BMP Digital, is set in the title town, dubbed as "the most dangerous community on Earth" where "people are mangled everyday by traps, spikes, mines, cars, unsafe roads and hazards.
+But no one seems to notice.
+To reduce some of the carnage in town, five concerned citizens form a safety awareness committee but often fail with hilarious results."